-Check out these family-friendly games for the PS5
+Best games for kids on PS5 in 2022

-There may be thousands of games available on PS4 and PS5, even some through backward compatibility, but not all of them are suitable for children.
-If you're looking for some more kid-friendly, there are a few notable titles that are definitely worth your time.
-Whether you have a younger child or a pre-teen, you'll want them to play the best games that are appropriate for their age.
-We've rounded up some of the best PS5 games for kids so that you don't need to spend hours browsing the store and the internet.
+There may be thousands of games available on PS4 and PS5, even some through backwards compatibility, but not all of them are suitable for children.
+If you're looking for something a little more kid-friendly, there are a few notable titles definitely worth your time.
+Whether you have a younger child or a pre-teen, you'll want them to play the best games that are age-appropriate.
+We've rounded up some of the best games for kids playable on the latest console, so you don't need to spend hours browsing the store or the internet.

 Bugsnax

 Bugsnax caught a lot of people's attention when it was first announced, and not just because of its catchy theme song.
 From the developer of Octodad: Dadliest Catch, Bugsnax is a weird tale of half-bug, half-snack creatures living on Snaktooth Island.
-As a budding young journalist tasked with finding these adorable little creatures, you'll soon find yourself in over your head as you discover that explorer Lizbert Megafig has gone missing and the other Grumpuses have scattered across the island.
-Only you can help them return to Snaxburg by finding them and collecting Bugsnax.
+As a budding young journalist tasked with finding these adorable little creatures, you'll soon find yourself in over your head as you discover that explorer Lizbert Megafig has gone missing!
+The other Grumpuses have scattered across the island, and only you can help them return to Snaxburg by finding and collecting Bugsnax.

-It's a fun game that foregoes the usual violence people are used to in favor creature collection.
-To collect Bugsnax, you'll need to lure them in, say with their favorite food, and corral them into enclosures.
-It's a gameplay loop that's simple so a lot of people can handle it, and it's addicting to find new Bugsnax and capture them.
-Bugsnax even uses the DualSense's adaptive triggers so that when you're taking pictures of Bugsnax throughout the world, you can feel the camera shutter when you hit it.
+It's a fun game that foregoes the usual violence people are used to in favor of creature collection.
+To collect Bugsnax, you'll need to lure them in with their favorite food and corral them into enclosures.
+It's a gameplay loop that's simple, so a lot of people can handle it, and it's addicting to find and capture new Bugsnax.
+Bugsnax even uses the DualSense's adaptive triggers, so when you're taking pictures of Bugsnax throughout the world, you can feel the camera shutter when you click it.

 In our Bugsnax review, we said, "It does an excellent job of walking the line between adorable and creepy, which results in a fun new experience for gamers of all ages."